-Click on a topic from the list below or scroll down the page to browse the entire list.
+Click on a topic below or scroll down the page to browse the entire list.

-*AB SpEd PAC makes every effort to ensure that web sites directly linked to our own include information our members will find useful and are compatible with our mission and purpose.
-We can only be responsible for information contained within our own web pages.
+Note: The SEPAC makes every effort to ensure that sites linked on our own include information our members will find useful and are compatible with our mission and purpose.
+We are only responsible for information contained within our own web pages.
 We accept no responsibility for the content of the websites listed below.
 Further, by listing the resource on our website, we are showing no endorsement.
 The sites have been listed for informational purposes only.